AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 First, define a `BUILD_ID`.
 It's a string that will tag your containers. `mytest` or `1` are good choices.
 Here we will use `localtest`.

-Change your working directory to `cd deploy/docker`, and stop any reactiveTrader container running with `./killAll`.
+Change your working directory to `cd deploy/docker`, and stop any reactiveTrader containers that are running by executing:
+`./killAll`.

+After this execute the following to prepare and build the containers:
 ```bash
 $ BUILD_ID="localtest"
 $ ./prepare build services $BUILD_ID
 ```
-This pulls base containers and builds the app containers so may take a while.
+This pulls base containers and builds the app containers so will take a while.

-You can then run the built containers with
+You can then run the built containers with:

 ```bash
 $ ./runAll $BUILD_ID